West by Three Brewing Co.

 West by Three was the first iteration of our micro-brewery project.

-However, we had 6 tanks so we could produce 4 different styles a month.
+We had 6 tanks allowing us to produce up to 4 different styles a month.

 We had a manual bottler & a labeling machine with a three line coder.